In this article: Learn which are the best companion plants for peppers to improve flavor, growth, and deter pests!

 Because peas are a cool weather crop and peppers prefer hot temperatures, it’s best to plant peas in the area first and then plant your pepper plants around them.
 The pea plants can be cut off above the soil after their season is over, making room for the peppers to take over the same space.

-Basil: Basil is a great companion to many night shades.
+Basil: Basil plants are excellent companions to many night shades.
 It is said to boost the flavor of your peppers.

 Eggplant : Eggplant and peppers are in the same family so they have all of the same needs making them good companions.
 If you are growing nightshades in the same garden bed together be sure to rotate your beds from year to year to prevent more disease and pest problems.